Alumni

 As a practice-oriented program, Emory MDP intentionally emphasizes

-Since its inception in 2010, Emory MDP has graduated nearly 200 alumni, 95% of whom are currently employed, mostly in development-related fields.
-The rest are enrolled in specialized or advanced degree programs or have temporarily opted out of the workforce for personal reasons.
-This network is an invaluable resource to current MDP students, providing mentorship, internship opportunities, networking contacts, job leads, and enduring friendship.
+Since 2010, Emory MDP has graduated about 200 alumni, 95% of whom are employed, mostly in relevant fields.
+The rest are enrolled in specialized degree programs or have temporarily opted out of the workforce for personal reasons.
+This network is an invaluable resource, providing mentorship, internship opportunities, networking contacts, job leads, and support to current MDP students.

 Below are some examples of entry-level positions which recent Emory MDP graduates have moved into: